Black Friday is here! Get up to 30% off on Devart products!

 SQL CASE statement with multiple conditions

-In case you need the result to satisfy multiple conditions, you can add those conditions to the CASE statement and combine them with the AND operator:
+In case you need the result to satisfy multiple conditions, you can add those conditions to the T-SQL CASE statement and combine them with the AND operator:

 CASE expression